Coder-World04/Complete-Machine-Learning-/README.md

 **Day 5: Intermediate Python with Code Implementation — Part 2**

 In this post we covered end to end Intermediate Python( Part 2) that you should know.
-Topics like Lambda Functions, Magic methods, Inheritance and Polymorphism, Errors and Exception Handling, User-defined functions,Python garbage collection, and debugger are covered in detail.
+Topics like Lambda Functions, Magic methods, Inheritance and Polymorphism, Errors and Exception Handling, User-defined functions, Python garbage collection, and debugger are covered in detail.

 Where to find Day 5 post : [Link](https://medium.datadriveninvestor.com/day-5-60-days-of-data-science-and-machine-learning-series-f31259481904)